-In addition to a cooking class where you’ll learn to make some veganized Portuguese specialties, there will be a few day trips out of the city.
-If you enjoy shopping, you’ll have fun seeing all the products made from eco-friendly cork, and the city has both a vegan clothing shop and a vegan shoe store.
+In addition to a cooking class where you’ll learn to make some veganized Portuguese specialties, we will take day trips out of the city to places like Sintra and the medieval walled town of Óbidos.
+If you enjoy shopping, you’ll have fun seeing all the products made from eco-friendly cork, and Lisbon has both a vegan clothing shop and a vegan shoe store.

 Iconic Italy Tour: Rome, Florence and Venice